Board of Governors

 The Governors are actively involved in every aspect of the school.

 They attend performances, shadow staff and pupils and support many of the extracurricular activities that take place throughout the school year.
 However, they also play an integral part in the management of Wellington School.
 The Board is responsible for: agreeing the vision and aims of the school with the Head; the conduct, governance and control of the assets of the school; overseeing the policies, plans and procedures that will ensure the best possible education for present and future Wellington pupils.

-Appointed as Chair of the Board of Governors in 2016.
+Jennifer Simpson, Chair of the Board

-Consultant in the pharmaceutical industry.
+- Jennifer is a Consultant in the pharmaceutical industry.

 My mum was a teacher at Wellington in the 1950s, I was a pupil from nursery to S6 (1969 –1982) and my two children are also Wellington educated – my son, Richie, is still here.

 I have many fond memories of my time at Wellington and this long involvement with the school made me feel that I perhaps had something to offer in return!

 I hope that we keep our Former Pupil community close – we are important part of the school͛s legacy but also the school’s future.

 - Fiona joined the Board in 2016.